 We're on a mission to save energy in the workplace.
-Smart Energy in Offices (SEiO) is a free program from Duke Energy dedicated to helping reduce energy consumption in office buildings.
+Smart Energy in Offices (SEiO) is a program from Duke Energy dedicated to helping reduce energy consumption in office buildings.
 By educating office workers about small, simple changes they can make to their daily routine—and encouraging and rewarding new good habits—we can make a difference in our community.

-Access information about your building’s real-time energy usage, load factors and historical trends—and understand what those numbers actually mean.
+Access information about your building’s energy usage, load factors and historical trends—and understand what those numbers actually mean.

 Receive ongoing support from your SEiO Engagement Manager to establish goals and prioritize opportunities through an Energy Action Plan.

 Initiate action campaigns, games, and friendly competitions to motivate individuals to become Smart Energy Workers.
 Create opportunities for building engineers to focus attention on operational best practices and share their experience and insights with peers in the community.

 Teams receive recognition in the community as their building advances through Levels of Achievement.
 Campaigns, competitions, and other educational resources motivate teams for maximum energy savings.

 Simple changes in your daily work life can make a big difference in reducing energy usage.

 Starting a group program in your office is easy.
 We’ll provide you with the tools and resources to get your office engaged in energy saving challenges.